 In my work, I use a combination of tools including field soil collection, glasshouse and laboratory experiments, genomics, and bioinformatics to identify the relevance of soil microbiome complexity for ecosystem and plant function.

-Ultimately, my goal is to conduct conservation and management informative science.
+Ultimately, my goal is to conduct rigorous and informative science for real-world environmental challenges.

 Image by Cooper Rosin

 Over 90% of North America's original tallgrass prairie has been lost due to degradation from agriculture and land development.
 It is estimated that grasslands cover nearly 40% of the Earth's land surface and store over one-third of the world's terrestrial carbon stock, so restoring these landscapes is integral to mitigating atmospheric carbon emissions.

 Though microscopic and often invisible, microbial communities in soil are one of the key determinants of terrestrial carbon cycling.
 Microbes release carbon as carbon dioxide and methane by consuming and subsequently decomposing organic carbon inputs from plants.
 Conversely, microbes stabilize carbon when some of the inputs are converted into microbial residues, including metabolites and dead microbial biomass which adhere to mineral soil surfaces and become resistant to decomposition.
 This ratio of carbon stored in microbial biomass relative to carbon respired is known as carbon use efficiency and is an important indicator of soil organic carbon content.
 Accumulating evidence suggests that microbial functional groups and taxa vary in carbon use efficiency, so environmental factors that shape soil microbial communities may have consequences for soil carbon stocks.

 Fire-induced changes to soil microbial communities and the consequences for carbon cycling